Copywriting Series: What Should Really Be On Your Home Page?

 How to do it:

-6. Might go without saying, but your Home Page should have text.
+6. Might go without saying but your Home Page should have text.

 First, from an SEO perspective, it is a huge missed opportunity.
 If there is very little copy on your website, Google won’t have much content of yours to surface in search results.
-(This is one of the reasons blogging is so powerful for SEO.
-The more relevant content on your website, the more search engines perceive you as an industry leader and the more information they have to surface in search results.)

 How to do it: